College Student From Hudson Valley Shot, Killed Near Upstate NY Campus

 A female college student from the Hudson Valley was shot and killed on a street just off campus by a man who had no affiliation with the upstate New York university, according to authorities.

-At about 5:50 p.m. on Friday, Feb.18, police in the village of Potsdam, New York, located in St. Lawrence County, responded to a report of an unconscious female on College Park Road.
+At about 5:50 p.m. on Friday, Feb.18, police in the village of Potsdam, New York, located in St. Lawrence County, responded to a report of an unconscious female on College Park Road near the entrance to SUNY Potsdam.

 Responding patrols located the 21-year-old victim, now identified as Putnam County resident Elizabeth Howell, of Patterson, lying on the side of the road with gunshot wounds, according to state police.